 Lay-by construction can have a greater impact on canal biodiversity as it necessitates the removal of a substantially longer section of canal bank and bed than where a standard marina connection is used.

 During the construction phase, it is likely that a greater quantity of silt will be produced, thus having a detrimental impact on water quality.
-You will have to satisfy the Canal & River Trust that damage to the environment is minimised in the planning / execution of the works.
+You will have to satisfy us that damage to the environment is minimised in the planning/execution of the works.

 In the event of a pollution incident, it is difficult to isolate the marina from the waterway.
-You will have to satisfy the Canal & River Trust that there are appropriate measures in place to contain the spread of pollution in the event of a spillage.
+You will have to satisfy us that there are appropriate measures in place to contain the spread of pollution in the event of a spillage.

 Local Wildlife Trusts www.wildlifetrusts.org